 AT A GLANCE

-- Saturday's matchup is the second ever meeting between the two schools and the first in regular season play.
-GCU visited The Pit March 16, 2022 in the first round of the WNIT.
+- Saturday's matchup is the second-ever meeting between the two schools and the first in regular-season play.
+GCU visited The Pit on March 16, 2022, for a WNIT first-round loss.

 - The weekend's contest is also the second nationally televised game for the Lopes this season.
-GCU's MW opener at home against UNLV was on CBS Sports Network, and Saturday's contest is the first ever for the program on FS1, airing immediately after the men's contest vs. #23 Utah State.Â
+GCU's MW opener at home against UNLV was on CBS Sports Network, and Saturday's contest is the first for the program on FS1, airing immediately after the men's contest vs. No. 23 Utah State.Â

-- The Lopes have been shooting excellent from the free throw line this season, ranking first in the conference at 76.2%.
-Six players are shooting 70% or better with at least 15 attempts, while Chloe Mann and Anisa Jeffries are shooting 84-for-95 combined (88%).
+- The Lopes have shot excellent from the free throw line this season, ranking first in the conference at 76.2%.
+Six players are shooting 70% or better with at least 15 attempts, while sophomore Chloe Mann and senior Anisa Jeffries are 84 for 95 combined (88%).

-- Graduate Ale'jah Douglas poured in a career best 20 points Wednesday vs. Nevada, going 7 of 11 from the field.
-Douglas thrives in the 6th woman role, shooting 45% from the field and averaging 10.7 ppg in games she has entered coming off the bench.
+- Graduate guard Ale'jah Douglas poured in a career-best 20 points Wednesday vs. Nevada, going 7 of 11 from the field.
+Douglas thrives in the sixth woman role, shooting 45% from the field and averaging 10.7 points in games she has come off the bench.

-- Sophomore Chloe Mann is coming off her second straight seven assist night against Nevada.
+- Sophomore guard Chloe Mann is coming off her second straight seven-assist night against Nevada.
 Mann leads the squad at 13.4 points per game and has dished out 51 assists for the season.

-- Senior Anisa Jeffries is averaging 9.4 points and 6.1 rebounds per game in MW play, with a 17 of 17 clip from the free throw line.
-She leads the squad with 31 steals and is seventh in the league in steals per game (1.8).
+- Senior forward Anisa Jeffries is averaging 9.4 points and 6.1 rebounds per game in MW play, with a 17-of-17 clip from the free throw line.
+She leads the squad with 31 steals and is seventh in the conferene in steals per game (1.8).

-- GCU is 3-1 since junior Kaitlyn Elsholz has been in the starting lineup.
-Elsholz is averaging 5.3 points and 2.0 boards per game since becoming a starter.
+- GCU is 3-1 since junior guard Kaitlyn Elsholz was put in the starting lineup.
+Elsholz is averaging 5.3 points and 2.0 boards per game as a starter.

 THIS GAME